Everything You Need to Know: Cooked vs. Raw Pet Food

 Some studies conclude that cooked food is more “digestible” for pets than raw food.
 However, if you investigate the methods, foods high in starches are compared to one another, such as sweet potato, peas, and corn.
 These high starch foods are commonly found in kibble but are not an accurate representation of true raw feeding.
 The truth is, dogs and cats have difficulty digesting high starch foods.
 You can read more on this topic in our blog post on pet digestion.

 Raw meat is digestible for healthy dogs and cats.
 But of course, there are exceptions.
 If your pet has a compromised immune system or chronic illness such as cancer, raw food is not always palatable or desirable.
-If this is the case for your dog, you can cook food lightly over the stove.
+If this is the case for your dog, you can cook grinds lightly over the stove.
 Raw food should never be cooked in the microwave as this will nuke all nutrients.
-If your pet cannot digest a species-appropriate diet, there may be an underlying health issue.

 Safe Practices for Lightly Cooking

 Course ground meat should be cooked to a raw temperature between 92ºF – 118ºF.
 This allows some undesirable bacteria to cook off while maintaining as much of the beneficial bacteria and nutrients as possible.
 Whole raw meaty bones should never be cooked unless you are making a bone broth or stock.
 Cooking whole meaty bones cause splintering and present a serious choking hazard for your pet.
 Whole meaty bones should only be served raw as they are softer and easier to crunch down on.
 The Beef Knuckle Bones, Duck Necks, and Chicken Necks are soft whole meaty bones that will work for puppies and adult dogs.